 How to Eat Healthily in Moscow: Fresh Food DeliveryPosted: March 17, 2013

-I never thought Moscow would have the market for farm-fresh food delivery, but I’m so glad they do.
+I never thought Moscow would have the market for farm-fresh food delivery, but I’m so glad it does.
 There isn’t much competition yet, so you will definitely be paying more than at your local supermarket, but every so often it’s totally worth it.
 Are we one step away from getting a Whole Foods?!

 LavkaLavka: They get produce from all around the Moscow region (and beyond!
 The plums I got came from–Oo!–Crimea) and deliver it to you in simple brown paper bags.
 Even nicer, they tell you the origin of each of the items.
 I ordered from Lavka in the summer and got some milk, tvorog, plums, grapes, corn on the cob, zucchini, peas, potatoes, and beets.
 Unfortunately, the herring that was supposed to be in my order was nowhere to be found, and my credit card payment did not go through, but oh well.
 Kinks to be worked out!
 They did follow up with a phone call asking how everything was, which I appreciated.